CSS-TARUMT-PG/BACS3013-Past-Year-Answer/notes/README.md

 # Chapter 6 Data Quality

 - Intrinsic (Quality inherent to the data itself)
-  - Accuracy: Correctness of data values.
+  - **Accuracy**: Correctness of data values.
     - Can be dependent on the context, such as date format (DD/MM/YYYY vs MM/DD/YYYY) in different regions.
-  - Believability: Trustworthiness of data source.
+  - **Believability**: Trustworthiness of data source.
 (Credibility)
-  - Objectivity: Unbiased and impartial data.
+  - **Objectivity**: Unbiased and impartial data.
-  - Reputation: Data source's standing in the community.
+  - **Reputation**: Data source's standing in the community.
 - Contextual (The context in which the data is used)
-  - Value-Added: Beneficial for their intended use.
+  - **Value-Added**: Beneficial for their intended use.
-  - Completeness: Data values are present.
+  - **Completeness**: Data values are present.
-    - Schema Completeness: All required fields and entities are present.
+    - _Schema Completeness_: All required fields and entities are present.
-    - Column Completeness: No missing values in a column.
+    - _Column Completeness_: No missing values in a column.
-    - Population Completeness: Row completeness, all attributes of a row are present.
+    - _Population Completeness_: Row completeness, all attributes of a row are present.
 (Special case: if a missing value is not applicable, it is not considered incomplete)
-  - Relevancy: Applicable to the task at hand.
+  - **Relevancy**: Applicable to the task at hand.
-  - Appropriate Amount of Data: Sufficient data for analysis.
+  - **Appropriate Amount of Data**: Sufficient data for analysis.
-  - Consistency: Uniformity of data across different sources.
+  - **Consistency**: Uniformity of data across different sources.
-    - Redundancy: No duplicate records.
+    - _Redundancy_: No duplicate records.
-    - Related attributes: Derived attributes are consistent with their base attributes.
+    - _Related attributes_: Derived attributes are consistent with their base attributes.
 (Eg. Age and Date of Birth)
-    - Data format: Consistent data formats across the dataset.
+    - _Data format_: Consistent data formats across the dataset.
 (Eg. Date format, Phone number format)
 - Representational (How data is formatted)
-  - Interpretability: In appropriate language and unit, clear definitions.
+  - **Interpretability**: In appropriate language and unit, clear definitions.
-  - Ease of Understanding: Clear and without ambiguity.
+  - **Ease of Understanding**: Clear and without ambiguity.
 - Accessibility (How easily data can be accessed)
-  - Accessibility: Available and obtainable.
+  - **Accessibility**: Available and obtainable.
     - Consider the time taken to access the data, to avoid delays in important decisions.
-  - Security: Restricted access to keep data safe.
+  - **Security**: Restricted access to keep data safe.

 ### Problems with Data Quality

-- Multiple Sources: Lack consistency due to different formats and standards
+- **Multiple Sources**: Lack consistency due to different formats and standards
-- Subjective Judgment: Lack objectivity and believability
+- **Subjective Judgment**: Lack objectivity and believability
-- Limited computing facilities: Lack accessibility
+- **Limited computing facilities**: Lack accessibility
-- Size of data: Lack accessibility due to slow retrieval times
+- **Size of data**: Lack accessibility due to slow retrieval times

 ### Improving Data Quality